inferno-framework/inferno-framework.github.io/docs/writing-tests/fhir-validation.md

 ## Validating FHIR Resources
 The `resource_is_valid?` method will validate a FHIR resource and add any validation messages to the runnable.
+You can add a prefix to all messages logged by setting `message_prefix: 'Prefix - '`.

 You can optionally skip adding validation messages by setting `add_messages_to_runnable: false`.